Overview of For Loop in Unix

 - Indentations within the loops are not necessary.
 But it makes are script legitimate.

-- The elements of a list must be separated by spaces.
-If comma (,) is used it will be treated as a separate element of the list.
+- Spaces must separate the elements of a list.
+If you use a comma (,), it will be treated as a separate list element.

-- Also, the string character must not be enclosed in quotes otherwise it will be treated as the part of the string variable.
+- Furthermore, avoid enclosing the string character in quotes; otherwise, it will be treated as part of the string variable.

 Conclusion

 The loops are one of the most crucial concepts of structured programming techniques.
-It helps us to improve the productivity and robustness of the process through automation.
-With the use of loops, we can avoid typing redundant commands and which on a larger node helps us reduce the efforts and also the typographical errors.
+It helps us improve the process’s productivity and robustness through automation.
+With the use of loops, we can avoid typing redundant commands, which on a larger node helps us reduce the efforts and typographical errors.

 Recommended Articles